edwindoit/edwindoit.github.io/content/services.md

 ## My background

-I’m a COO in a 40+ employee health tech organization that manages all workflows and related tools.
-Over the past 4 years, we’ve gone from start-up to scale-up to stay-up.
-During this time I’ve instantiated and performed many roles.
-I was:
+I’ve fulfilled the role of COO in a 40+ employee health tech organization Formelio.
+We brought the company from from start-up to scale-up to stay-up.
+During this time I’ve instantiated and performed many roles:

 - Product Designer
 - Service Manager (& Customer Support)